hyprxlabs/dotnet/bcl/DotEnv/src/README.md

 - perserve the order of the environment variables defined in the file.
 - can parse and write comments.
-- can load multiple files and expand the environment variables.
+- can load multiple files.
 - can handle extra parsing features such as json, yaml, and bacticks.
 - avoids reflection to help with AOT scenarios.

-For variable and command subsitution use the "Hyprx.DotEnv.Expansion" library which can perform variable and command subusitution.
+For variable and command subsitution use the "Hyprx.DotEnv.Expansion" library which can perform variable expansion and command subusitution.

 ## Usage